Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - You didn’t pay the bill.
 Your insurer could cancel coverage and peg you as an increased risk, even if it’s one day after your renewal date.

 - You’re going overseas.
 You may need to get insurance in a different country or suspend coverage to avoid a lapse.
+Talk with your insurer about your options for suspending or dropping optional coverage while you’re out of the country or being deployed for military duty.

 - You’re not driving anymore.
 Depending on the situation, you may have several options that don’t involve canceling your policy.

 - You’re driving uninsured.
-Choosing to drive without insurance has serious legal consequences and could leave you and others on the road financially strapped after an accident.
+Choosing to drive without insurance has legal consequences and could leave you and others on the road financially strapped after an accident.

 - Your insurer made a mistake.
 Maybe you let your insurer know you wouldn’t be renewing and something got lost in translation.